 Loan to Deposit Ratio (LDR) is a ratio used to measure how much the bank's ability to pay debts and repay to depositors (third parties and can meet credit requests submitted without any suspension.
-Loan to Deposit Ratio (LDR) is the ratio used to measure the composition of the amount of credit given compared to the amount of public funds and own capital used.
-The maximum Loan to Deposit Ratio (DER) according to government regulations is 110% (Kasmir, 2016).
+Loan to Deposit Ratio (LDR) is the ratio used to measure the composition of the credit given compared to the amount of public funds and own capital used.
+The maximum Loan to Deposit Ratio (DER) according to the government regulation is 110% (Kasmir, 2016).
 The following is the LDR calculation formula:

-$$LDR = \frac{Loan}{Total \ Deposit + Equity} x \ 100\%$$
+$$LDR = \frac{Loan}{Total Deposit + Equity} \times 100\%$$